 Location: 5/5

-Squaw Valley is a beautiful little slice of Lake Tahoe heaven.
+Palisades Tahoe is a beautiful little slice of Lake Tahoe heaven.
 The Resort is located near the entrance to the valley and has an expansive property with ski-in ski-out lift access, an 18-hole golf course and an ice-skating rink in the winter.
-Given its direct lift access, it’s the only property with a 5 star location in Squaw.
+Given its direct lift access, it’s the only property with a 5 star location in the valley.
 The lift accesses the entire mountain of Squaw and makes it incredibly easy for families and friends alike.

 Most guests drive to Lake Tahoe from the surrounding areas- if you do fly into Reno, it may be worth renting a car if you plan to explore Lake Tahoe.